honkit/honkit/docs/themes/README.md

 ### Publish a theme

 Themes are published as plugins ([see related docs](../plugins/README.md)) with a `theme-` prefix.
-For example the theme `awesome` will be loaded from the `theme-awesome` plugin, and then from the `githon-plugin-theme-awesome` NPM package.
+For example the theme `awesome` will be loaded from the `theme-awesome` plugin, and then from the `honkit-plugin-theme-awesome` NPM package.